GhostWrench/cexcept/README.md

 A: You must be lost, this is a library written in C, not C++, Java or JavaScript.
 Use of any tools more complicated than what what written by GNU in the 1980s is expressly verboten by our lord and savior Linus Torvalds. (except for git)

 C: You can't just do stuff like that with (void *) you maniac!
-Stop it right now and end this monstrosity of a library before our jr devs put it in production and I have to debug it!
+Stop it right now and end this monstrosity of a library before our Jr. devs put it in production and I have to debug it!

 A: Lol, (void *) go brrrrrr!